vh-d/Rflow/README.md

 ## TODO:

+  - enable defining objects from R scripts (without TOML files)
+  - R code in standalone R scripts
+  - Python nodes
   - SQL execution by a generic R function instead of metaprogramming
       - solves potential problems with escaping quotes in SQL code
-  - more SQL dialects (Oracle, Access)
   - better logging
       - show result of each trigger
-  - reuse node’s generic update() in other nodes
   - handling of obsolete nodes
   - function for removing objects from DAG
   - node method for deleting represented objects